KendalCoder/edge_resource_analysis/simulation/kubernetes/README.md

 ## How to retrieve log to use for visualization
 #### (Check which scheduler you ran from mywaggle.yaml )

--Go to logs and find the latest run or the run based on the date your looking for and change {DefaultScheduler} to the scheduler you ran .
+- Go to logs and find the latest run or the run based on the date your looking for and change {DefaultScheduler} to the scheduler you ran .

 ## How to Generate Plots from Logs

-Scheduler Log Analysis & Visualization
+### Scheduler Log Analysis & Visualization

-This section explains the purpose and usage of the two Python scripts (CSVexport.py & visualization.py) used to extract, process, and visualize metrics from scheduler logs in the edge computing simulation project.
+- This section explains the purpose and usage of the two Python scripts (CSVexport.py & visualization.py) used to extract, process, and visualize metrics from scheduler logs in the edge computing simulation project.

-⸻

-1. CSVexport .py
+## 1. CSVexport .py

 Purpose: